Reliance Retail readies to disrupt the FMCG space

 Devangshu Dutta, founder of Third Eyesight Consulting, says of Reliance’s developing distribution network, “Disintermediation, or the removal of middlemen, is a natural outcome of market consolidation.”
 However, even in the most developed and consolidated consumer markets, intermediaries continue to exist because they add value by aggregating demand from smaller markets or segments, as well as providing some financial buffer for both buyers and sellers.”

-collaborating with kiranas
+Collaborating with kiranas

 What’s interesting is how Reliance Retail is interacting with kirana stores and capitalising on their strengths.
 JioMart was gradually launched by the company in December 2019.